CSE512-14W/a3-jasnyder-zorahf/README.md

 1. Jeff Snyder jasnyder@uw.edu
 2. Zorah Fung zorahf@uw.edu

-## Project Name

-United States Migration Explorer
+## United States Migration Explorer

 The United States Migration Explorer uses 2012 census data to allow you to explore migration patterns to and from states in America.